-The Summary Compensation Table below provides compensation information for the years ended December 31, 2016, 2015 and 2014 for the principal executive officer ("PEO"), the principal financial officer ("PFO") and the next three most highly compensated executive officers serving during 2016 (collectively, the "named executive officers").
-As described below under "Certain Relationships and Related Party Transactions-iHeartMedia, Inc.-Corporate Services Agreement," a portion of the compensation for 2016, 2015 and 2014 for Richard J. Bressler and Steven J. Macri was allocated to us in recognition of their services provided to us.
+The Summary Compensation Table below provides compensation information for the years ended December 31, 2017, 2016 and 2015 for the principal executive officer ("PEO"), the principal financial officer ("PFO") and the next three most highly compensated executive officers serving during 2017 (collectively, the "named executive officers").
+As described below under "Certain Relationships and Related Party Transactions-iHeartMedia, Inc.-Corporate Services Agreement," a portion of the compensation for 2017, 2016 and 2015 for Richard J. Bressler and Steven J. Macri paid by iHeartMedia was allocated to us in recognition of their services provided to us.
 Those allocated amounts are reflected in the Summary Compensation Table below, along with any compensation that we or our subsidiaries provided to them directly.
+Mr. Pittman's compensation is paid by iHeartMedia and is not allocated to us.